mzpqnxow/edgerouter-vpn-failover/README.md

 # edgerouter-vpn-failover
-Ubiquiti EdgeRouter configuration file and script(s) to perform auto-failover and fallback when using a VPN
+Ubiquiti EdgeRouter configuration file and script(s) to perform auto-failover and fallback when using a VPN.
+This was implemented on an EdgeRouter-6P but it should work on any EdgeRouter.

 ## Why, when there's a wizard?

 The Wizard doesn't work when you introduce a VPN into the equation.
 The key things here seem to be tweaks in the `*.ovpn` file as well as the script.
 I am not claiming that I have written some magic configuration from scratch, but this did take me several hours to get working as desired so I thought I would share.
 Hope it is helpful.

+## Assumptions

+This assumes the following:
+* eth0 is your primary ISP and serves you DHCP
+* eth1 is your secondary (fail-over only) ISP and serves you DHCP
+* You want to fail-over when necessary but fall back as soon as your primary is back up

 ## Notes for UBNT Firmware v1.10.1